-- 1. Tier 2 application must be used to model the contaminant plume and calculate the projected concentrations of chemicals of concern at the point of compliance. - If the projected concentrations and actual concentrations at the point of compliance do not exceed surface water criteria or acutely toxic levels, no further action is required to assess this pathway. - If the modeled concentrations or field data at the point of compliance (monitoring well installed adjacent to the surface water) exceed surface water criteria for designated use segments, an allowable discharge concentration must be calculated. - 2.
-DNR Water Quality Bureau Water Quality Standards and Waste Load Allocations staff will calculate the allowable discharge concentration using information provided by the CGP.
+- 1. Tier 2 application must be used to model the contaminant plume and calculate the projected concentrations of chemicals of concern at the point of compliance. - If the projected concentrations and actual concentrations at the point of compliance do not exceed surface water criteria or acutely toxic levels, no further action is required to assess this pathway. - If the modeled concentrations or field data at the point of compliance (monitoring well installed adjacent to the surface water) exceed surface water criteria for designated use segments, an allowable discharge concentration must be calculated.

+DNR Water Quality Bureau - Water Quality Standards and Waste Load Allocations staff will calculate the allowable discharge concentration using information provided by the CGP on the DNR Form 542-0273 Allowable Discharge Concentration to Surface Water from a LUST Site available on the DNR UST webpage.